Canon 200D vs Leica X Typ 113

-The Canon EOS 200D (called Canon SL2 in some regions) and the Leica X (Typ 113) are two digital cameras that were announced, respectively, in June 2017 and September 2014.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Leica X (Typ 113) are two digital cameras that were officially introduced, respectively, in June 2017 and September 2014.
 The 200D is a DSLR, while the X Typ 113 is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Leica provides 16.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Leica provides 16.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 200D vs Leica X Typ 113

-The physical size and weight of the Canon 200D and the Leica X Typ 113 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 200D – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Canon 200D and the Leica X Typ 113 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 200D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica X Typ 113 is notably smaller (14 percent) than the Canon 200D.
 In this context, it is worth noting that neither the 200D nor the X Typ 113 are weather-sealed.